Below you will find answers to many common questions. To see our rental FAQs, click here.

 A decent playing instrument for the serious amateur can be had for $2,500 to $5,000 and the bow need not cost much more than $500, although a serious player will be able to tell the difference and would most likely appreciate a “step-up” bow in the $600-$800 range.
 Please bear in mind that any instrument (or silver-mounted bow) sold by us can be traded up; if your playing needs and expectations change, you are welcome to contact us to have us help you meet your new demands.

-Parents often ask me, “What can I do to get my kid to the next level?”
-This one simple question incorporates so many assumptions that it is not always easy to answer.
-The first thing I am going to ascertain is whether the parents are actually participating in their children’s music education and supporting it […]
+Why are summer music camps important?
+Parents often ask, “What can I do to get my kid to the next level?”
+One answer is sending them to one of the many week-long summer music camps.
+First of all, it is important to identify if the parents are actively participating in their children’s music education and […]